carltonupp/carlton.upperdine.dev/posts/a-fresh-lick-of-paint.md

 ---
 title: "A Fresh Lick of Paint"
-blurb: "New site, new outlook, same author"
+blurb: "New site, new outlook, same author."
 date: "2023-03-01"
 ---